 TGax Editor: Please make changes to the 2nd paragraph in this subclause as shown below:

-An HE STA with dot11OFDMARandomAccessOptionImplemented equal to true [21144]that intends to transmit Trigger frames that allocate one or more RA-RUs for unassociated STAs shall schedule the transmission of at least one such Trigger frame within each TWT SP corresponding to a Broadcast TWT Parameter Set field in a TWT element with a Broadcast TWT ID subfield equal to 0, Flow Type subfield equal to 0, Trigger subfield equal to 1 and Broadcast TWT Recommendation subfield equal to 2.
+An HE AP, that supports UORA and broadcast TWT operation, [21144]that intends to transmit Trigger frames that allocate one or more RA-RUs for unassociated STAs shall schedule the transmission of at least one such Trigger frame within each TWT SP corresponding to a Broadcast TWT Parameter Set field in a TWT element with a Broadcast TWT ID subfield equal to 0, Flow Type subfield equal to 0, Trigger subfield equal to 1 and Broadcast TWT Recommendation subfield equal to 2.

 TGax Editor: Please make changes to the 4th paragraph in this subclause as shown below:

-An AP[21145] operating a BSS with a width of 80 MHz or greater and transmitting a Trigger frame that allocates one or more RA-RUs for unassociated STAs shall include at least 2 RA-RUs for unassociated STAs for at least one transmission of such a Trigger frame within a Broadcast TWT SP that meets the conditions described above.
+An AP, that supports UORA and broadcast TWT operation,[21145] operating a BSS with a width of 80 MHz or greater and transmitting a Trigger frame that allocates one or more RA-RUs for unassociated STAs shall include at least 2 RA-RUs for unassociated STAs for at least one transmission of such a Trigger frame within a Broadcast TWT SP that meets the conditions described above.

 TGax Editor: Please make changes to the 6th paragraph in this subclause as shown below:

-An AP [21197, 21133]should transmit FILS Discovery frames as described in 11.47.2.1 (FILS Discovery frame transmission) at regular intervals within a beacon period to assist unassociated STA discovery of the BSS and its operating parameters.
+An AP [21197, 21133]that intends to transmit Trigger frames that allocate one or more RA-RUs for unassociated STAs should transmit FILS Discovery frames as described in 11.46.2.1 (FILS Discovery frame transmission) at regular intervals within a beacon period to assist unassociated STA discover the BSS and its operating parameters.

 TGax Editor: Please make changes to the 8th paragraph in this subclause as shown below:

 [There are no comments associated with the changes below.
 The 1st sentence is a repetition from 26.5.4.1 and hence deleted.
 The changes to the 2nd sentence are editorial]

-An unassociated non-AP STA that has not received an UORA Parameter Set element from the AP with which it intends to communicate shall use the default OCW values as defined in 26.5.5.1 (General).
-Each time an unassociated non-AP STA communicates with a different AP using random access it shall initialize its OCW using the default values or the parameters from the UORA Parameter Set element received from that AP and shall initialize its OBO counter as defined in 26.5.4.3 (Transmission procedure for UORA).
+A non-AP STA that intends to transmit its first HE TB PPDU, to an AP with which it is not associated, in response to a Trigger frame from that AP carrying RA-RU for unassociated STAs, shall initialize its OCW using the default values or the values provided in the UORA Parameter Set element received from that AP and shall initialize its OBO counter as defined in 26.5.4.3 (Transmission procedure for UORA).

 TGax Editor: Please make changes to the 10th paragraph in this subclause as shown below:

-[20052]A non-AP STA that transmits an HE TB PPDU on an RA-RU allocated in a Trigger frame sent by an AP to which the non-AP STA is not associated shall include at most one Management frame in the HE TB PPDU.
+[20052]A non-AP STA shall include at most one Management frame, belonging to either Class 1 or Class 2, carried in an S-MPDU when it transmits an HE TB PPDU, in response to a Trigger frame sent by an AP to which the non-AP STA is not associated.

 A-MPDU contents in an HE TB PPDU[20052]